scrss logo

 Event: SCRSS Library Opening

-Booking: via Eventbrite (booking closes on 6 February 2024 at 16.00).
-Normal ticket prices apply.
+Booking: via Eventbrite (booking closes on 6 February 2025 at 20.00).
+Free of charge (SCRSS members and affiliates only).
 Shortly after the event, a link to the online recording of this talk will be sent to all those who book (available for up to 30 days).
+So do book if interested, even if you cannot attend live.

 Back to top